tango-controls/rfc/10/RequestReply.md

 * Setting Pipe Configuration
 * Setting Polling Configuration
 * Setting Logging Configuration
-In general it is RECOMMANDED to block any request resulting a mutation of a Device.
+In general it is RECOMMENDED to block any request resulting in a mutation of a Device.

-An Allowed Command is not affected by any the Device Lock, even this implies a modification of the Device state.
-The DeviceServer define a list of Allowed Command per Device Class which can only be changed at the Initialisation phase (TODO find the exact term) of the Device Server.
+An Allowed Command is not affected by the Device Lock, even if this command execution implies a modification of the Device state.
+The Device Server defines a list of Allowed Commands per Device Class which can only be changed at the Initialisation phase (TODO find the exact term) of the Device Server.
 TODO: Explain how to set/get this list?

 Other Clients MAY use DevLockStatus command of a DeviceServer to check if a Device Lock is currently activated.